viewtool/I2C_Adapter/CVI_USB_ADC_Test/README.md

 # ADC_Test
-An CVI project to test ADC.
+A CVI project to test ADC.